GrapheneCt/BG-App-PSV/README.md

 # How to Build

 Use vitasdk to build application.
-After building, boot params for both executables have to be set manually.
+After building, boot params for both executables must be set manually.
 Refer to the precompiled version for the values.